eflumerf/styleguide/dune-daq-cppguide.md

 ## 8. Formatting [DUNE VERSION]

  - Indentation should involve two spaces.
 Tabs should NOT be used.
- - Send your code through clang-format before committing
  - Lines should (almost) always be less than 120 characters
+ - Send your code through clang-format before committing, using the clang format file found in the configs/ subdirectory of daq-buildtools.
+Among other things, this file will enforce the indentation and line-length rules just described.

 ### Formatting [GOOGLE VERSION]